 The World Health Organization (WHO) recommends added sugar intake to be less than 10% of daily calories per day.
-This equates to about 200 calories from sugar per day or about 12 teaspoons.
+This equates to about 200 calories of sugar per day or about 12 teaspoons.
 The American Heart Association recommends added sugar intake of 6 teaspoons (25 grams) for women and 9 teaspoons (38 grams) for men.

-Recommended amount of natural sugars
+The recommended amount of natural sugars

 Some foods contain natural sugars.

 These include dairy (lactose) and fruit (fructose).
 When looking at the number of natural sugars to consume requires a bigger picture view of your whole diet.
 Natural sugars are included in that.
 Added sugars are in addition to that.

 Recommended intake of sugar in a 2,000-calorie diet